AM1Tnambiar/Practical_Machine_Learning_PGA/README.md

 Class A corresponds to the specified execution of the exercise, while the other 4 classes correspond to common mistakes.
 Participants were supervised by an experienced weight lifter to make sure the execution complied to the manner they were supposed to simulate.
 The exercises were performed by six male participants aged between 20-28 years, with little weight lifting experience.
 It was made sure that all participants could easily simulate the mistakes in a safe and controlled manner by using a relatively light dumbbell (1.25kg).
 My goal here is to predict the "class" with the help of other predictors.
 This project is a part of Coursera Practical Machine Learning Week 4 - Peer-graded Assignment: Prediction Assignment Writeup.

-The 'arwle.Rmd' file holds the analysis.
+The 'Activity_Recognition.Rmd' file holds the analysis.